 Pupils are closely monitored throughout the school year to ensure that they make progress from whatever their starting point.

-PLEASE CLICK BELOW FOR FURTHER INFORMATION ON THE KS1 and KS2 NATIONAL CURRICULUM
+PLEASE CLICK ON THE NATIONAL CURRICULUM SUBJECT LINKS BELOW FOR FURTHER INFORMATION ON THE KS1 and KS2 NATIONAL CURRICULUM